MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTiny3217_T10/README.md

 - [MPLAB X IPE](https://microchipdeveloper.com/ipe:installation)

-## 4. Atmel Start Configuration<a name="step5">
+## 4. Atmel Start Configuration<a name="step4">

 ### Getting started with touch application in ATTINY3217 XPRO

-**Step 1** - Connect the ATtiny3217 and T10 xpro interface to the device/system using a micro-USB cable.
+**Step 1** - Connect the ATtiny3217 Xplained Pro and T10 Xplained Pro interface to the device/system using a micro-USB cable.

 **Step 2** - Create a new Atmel start project on Microchip Studio.